 Diet, hydration, and nutrition are an often overlooked part of self-care.

-But these factors play a massive role in our overall physical and mental wellbeing.
+But these factors greatly affect our overall physical and mental well-being.

 When we don’t consider our diet, we can’t care for our body as a whole.

 In this guide, we’ll explain to you the importance of taking care of the body by providing it with everything necessary for optimum performance.

 Read on to find out how to incorporate diet, hydration, and nutrition into your self-care plan.

 Good Nutrition Is Good Self Care